Field Receipts

 | Purchase Date | Date the expense occurred |

-| Project | Project this expense belongs to |
+| Project | Project this expense belongs to (includes both regular and warranty projects) |

 | Sub/Vendor | Who provided the goods/services |